mrchaosbude/TwitchDropsMiner-/README.md

 ### Usage:

 - Download and unzip [the latest release](https://github.com/DevilXD/TwitchDropsMiner/releases) - it's recommended to keep it in the folder it comes in.
-- Run it and login/connect the miner to your Twitch account by using the in-app login form.
+- Run `python main.py` (or the packaged executable) from a terminal and sign in when the command-line interface prompts for your Twitch credentials.
+The miner will keep you informed about its status directly in the terminal.
-- After a successful login, the app should fetch a list of all available campaigns and games you can mine drops for - you can then select and add games of choice to the Priority List available on the Settings tab, and then press on the `Reload` button to start processing.
-It will fetch a list of all applicable streams it can watch, and start mining right away.
-You can also manually switch to a different channel as needed.
+- After a successful login, the app fetches a list of all available campaigns and games you can mine drops for.
+Priorities, exclusions and other options can be adjusted by editing the generated `settings.json` file before launching the miner again.
 - If you wish to keep the miner occupied with mining anything it can, beyond what you've selected via the Priority List, you can use the Priority Mode setting to specify the mining order for the rest of the games.
 - Make sure to link your Twitch account to game accounts on the [campaigns page](https://www.twitch.tv/drops/campaigns), to enable more games to be mined.